Chase Sapphire Reserve® vs. Alaska Airlines Visa: Which is Best?

 Earning Rewards

-• 10 points per dollar on dining purchases through Chase Ultimate Rewards;
+• 8x points on all purchases through Chase Travel, including The Edit.

 The Alaska Airlines Visa earns Alaska miles at the following rates: